 Wolf Form.
 As an action, you can assume the bestial aspect of a wolf.
 When in wolf form, you gain all the characteristics of a wolf (see page 341 of the Monster Manual) as per rules of a druid's Wild Shape (See page 66 of the Player's Handbook), except the following apply to you:

-- Your maximum hit points and current hit points remain the same in either form. - The duration last until your next long rest or you can end it early as an action.
+- Your maximum hit points and current hit points remain the same in either form. - You can maintain this form until you use an action to change back.